ishaanb92/Probabalistic-U-Net/README.md

 #### Debug:
-* Fix the loss function.
-Choose appropriate one for multi-class semantic segmentation
+* <strike>Fix the loss function.
+Choose appropriate one for multi-class semantic segmentation</strike>
+* Add some sanity tests to check if the CE loss has been configured correctly.
 * Verify that thresholds used to create the binary class-maps are correct
 * Ensure the model overfits to the training data before adding anything extra (eg: augmenting/transforming the training data)